JavaChat/OakBot/README.md

 bot.userId | The user ID of the bot's StackOverflow account.
 You can get this from the URL of your profile page. trigger | The character that prefixes all commands.
 For example, if the trigger was "/", then posting "/about" in the chat room will cause the bot to display information about itself. homeRooms | A comma-separated list of room IDs that OakBot will join and which OakBot cannot be unsummoned from.
-A chat room's room ID can be found in its URL. heartbeat | How often OakBot will poll each chat room to look for new messages (in milliseconds).
+A chat room's room ID can be found in its URL. quietRooms | (optional) Do not post awkward silence messages to these rooms.
+By default, the bot will post a message to the room if no user has posted a message in six hours. heartbeat | How often OakBot will poll each chat room to look for new messages (in milliseconds).
 Unfortunately, OakBot does not use websockets, like your browser does. admins | (optional) Users that can run admin-level commands against the bot (notably, the "shutdown" command).
 Comma-separated list of user IDs. bannedUsers | (optional) Users that have been banned from using the bot.
 The bot will ignore all messages from these users.
 Comma-separated list of user IDs.